miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 If RFC 3161 timestamps are used, the messageImprint of the timestamp request MUST use the hash value calculated from the signature timestamp hash input.

-The generated RFC 3161 TimeStampToken is stored in the "ltv.timestamp.tst" parameter of the unprotected header.
+The generated RFC 3161 TimeStampToken is stored in the "tst" parameter within the decoded JSON object contained in "ltv.timestamp" in the unprotected header.

 If the "type" parameter of the timestamp is omitted, the default value is treated as "rfc3161".